sPHENIX-Collaboration/Singularity/README.md

 Please discuss on [sPHENIX software email list](https://lists.bnl.gov/mailman/listinfo/sphenix-software-l) and [meeting](https://indico.bnl.gov/categoryDisplay.py?categId=88) regarding any question or suggestion.

-*Note, the container is built for batch computing.
-It could be tricky to bring up 3D-accelerated graphics for Geant4 display, in particular on MAC.
-Meanwhile, John H. have developped [a note on how to get the 3D graphics working on MAC](https://indico.bnl.gov/event/4046/contributions/25558/attachments/21219/28796/singularity_mac_haggerty_20181217.pdf).*
+*Note: the container is built for batch computing.
+It could be tricky to bring up 3D-accelerated graphics for Geant4 display.*
+* On MAC John H. have developped [a note on how to get the 3D graphics working on MAC](https://indico.bnl.gov/event/4046/contributions/25558/attachments/21219/28796/singularity_mac_haggerty_20181217.pdf).
+* On Linux, binding local X IPC socket folder to the singularity container could help enabling local 3D acceleration, e.g. `singularity -B /tmp/.X11-unix:/tmp/.X11-unix ....` followed with `setenv DISPLAY unix:0.0` in the container.